Most important issue of 2020: climate change or healthcare? | The Tylt

 Health care, most strategists agree, was especially important in helping Democrats claw back some support from the working-class white voters who stampeded to Trump in 2016.
 In previously unpublished results provided to me by Edison, non-college-educated white women, usually a solidly Republican-leaning group, split nearly evenly when asked which party would do a better job at protecting patients with preexisting conditions.
 Fully 90 percent of the blue-collar white women who picked Democrats on that question also voted Democratic for the House.
 Blue-collar men still leaned more toward the GOP, but even 40 percent of them said that Democrats would better protect people with preexisting conditions, and almost four-fifths who felt that way voted Democratic for the House.

-At the end of March 2019, the Trump Justice Department filed a legal brief completely reversing its previous stance on protecting the Affordable Care Act.
+At the end of March 2019, the Trump Justice Department filed a legal brief completely reversing their previous stance on protecting the Affordable Care Act.
 The Justice Department argued the ACA should be found unconstitutional and repealed in its entirety.
 Vox reports the dramatic about-face is sure to animate millions of voters who depend on the ACA for health coverage.

 That would mean an end to the private markets where 15 million Americans buy their coverage, an end to the expansion of Medicaid that covers 15 millions more, and an end to protections for people with preexisting conditions.
 According to the Urban Institute, if the entire law were eliminated, as the Trump administration is now advocating for, nearly 20 million fewer Americans would have health insurance.